Academic + Passion Project

 I posted this image in a UX Facebook group to get some feedback on the UI.

-One mentioned considering a social login option
+One member mentioned considering a social login option

 Two commented on decreasing the spacing between the results.